Vespertine: Recording

+Instrumentation

+As she wanted to write her own songs on music boxes, Björk contacted a music box company requesting transparent acrylic boxes because she wanted the sound to be "as hard as possible, like it was frozen".
+Björk decided to use sounds that would not be compromised when downloaded from sites such as Napster, such as "microbeat[s]", whispered vocals, the harp, music box, celeste, clavichord, and strings which "ended up being more panoramic textures in the background."
+For the string and music box arrangements, she used Sibelius scorewriter software.

-On Homogenic, every track was built around a loud beat, but in Vespertine Björk wanted to make a "microcosmos of thirty or forty beats interacting".
+For Vespertine, Björk wanted to make a "microcosmos of thirty or forty beats interacting".
 To do this, she recorded noises around her house to make beats out of them.
 Once the songs were almost finished, Björk contacted the duo Matmos, who she considered "virtuosos" in the field, and sent them various songs to work with.
 They added beats made from the noise of crushing ice and shuffling cards, among others.
 In her documentary Minuscule, Björk explained that this process consisted of "taking something very tiny and magnifying it up to big", intending to convey the "sensation that you've been told a secret", that is also present in micrographs.
-Marius de Vries and Björk did a lot of the sound design on Vespertine with a text-based synthesizer called Supercollider.
-Although he described it as "horrendous and impenetrable once you first get it", de Vries admitted: "There is something about typing commands in and hearing the noises come out which is very different from tweaking knobs and it really does take you in surprising directions.
-It's a way of disrupting the normal circuitry between you and the sound-making machinery."
+Marius de Vries and Björk did much of the sound design on Vespertine with a text-based synthesizer called SuperCollider.
+De Vries said that typing in commands as opposed to using knobs, "take[s] you in surprising directions."
+Additionally, Knak used an Ensoniq ASR-10, for "Cocoon".

-Her relationship with Barney influenced her lyrics, which were now more intimate, detailed, and revealing as opposed to those of her past works.
-A particular example is "Cocoon", which is sexually explicit.
-The eventual title change of the record reveals its changing nature.
-Writer and critic Mark Pytlik notes that, "where [Domestika] signified a focus of extracting magic from the platitudes of everyday life, [Vespertine] [...] suggested a creation of magic through much more powerful forces.
-In fine style, Björk had set out to write an album about making sandwiches.
-She'd ended up with an album about making love".
-A stylistic antecedent was her poem "Techno Prayer", published in Details magazine in July 1996, which would later be used as part of the lyrics of "All Neon Like".
-It featured thematic ideas such as cocooning and thread-weaving that she would later explore on Vespertine.